amazeeio/docs/local_docker_development/os_x_cachalot.md

 # OS X `cachalot`

  OS X is currently not able to run Docker natively.
 [Docker announced](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) a much better system for OS X and also Windows in the making.
-Till Docker has released their Docker for Mac, we provide our own system, called `cachalot`
+Untill Docker has released their Docker for Mac, we provide our own system, called `cachalot`

 {% hint style='info' %}
 If you already are using the Docker Mac Beta client, please head over to the `pygmy`, it is fully compatible to Docker Mac Beta.